nginx/unit-docs/source/configuration.rst

    * - :samp:`cookies`
      - Cookies supplied with the request.
      - Yes
+   * - :samp:`destination`
+     - Target IP address and optional port of the request.
+     - No
    * - :samp:`headers`
      - Header fields supplied with the request.
      - No